In veganic gardening, instead of using chemical fertilizers or animal products, plants are grown using plants and minerals.

-Did you know... animals products are not needed for growing plants.
+Did you know… animal products are not needed for growing plants.
 Many people believe that animals are a “source” of nutrients, like nitrogen, potassium, and phosphorus.
 Yes, animal products contain nutrients, though these elements all come from the plants that the animals ate first!
-Instead of using blood, bone and manure, we can simply use plants directly to grow other plants.
+Instead of using blood, bone, and manure, we can simply use plants directly to grow other plants.

 Keeping it fertile

 The basis of veganic gardening is to feed the soil food web with organic plant matter, so in turn the plants will be fed.
-Each spoonful of healthy soil has millions of microorganisms who have the natural function of keeping the soils fertile.
+Each spoonful of healthy soil has millions of microorganisms that have the natural function of keeping the soil fertile.
 Our main job as gardeners is to protect the soil food web and nourish it with plant matter like compost and leaves.

 Keep the soil covered at all times: Protecting the soil is of utmost importance.
-Bare soil can lead to topsoil loss and nutrient leakage from wind and rain.
-Always keep the soil covered with plants, mulch, or green manure in order to preserve the nutrients that are already in the soil.
+Bare soil can lead to topsoil loss and nutrients leaching from wind and rain.
+Always keep the soil covered with garden plants, mulch, or green manure in order to preserve the nutrients that are already in the soil.

 Consider no-till: When the soil is turned, especially with machinery like rototillers, this disrupts the ecosystem within the soil.
 It exposes some organisms to the elements, buries other organisms, destroys air pockets made by earthworms, and wrecks the precious webs of fungal growth that aid in nutrient uptake.
 No-till and low-till techniques can keep the soil flourishing.